ti-oluwa/opmflow-setup-guide/README.md

 **Package manager:** A tool that installs and updates other software for you automatically, instead of you hunting down installers yourself.
 Examples used in this guide are `apt` (Ubuntu and Debian), `dnf` and `yum` (Fedora and RHEL-based systems), `Homebrew` (macOS), and `winget` (Windows).

 **Shortcut / symlink:** A pointer to a program that lives somewhere else, so you can launch it from an easier place (like your Start Menu or desktop) without knowing its real file location.

+**Environment variable:** A named value that your terminal session or your whole computer keeps track of, which programs can read.
+Some steps in this guide ask you to set one before running a command, for example `OPM_FLOW_EXTRA_MOUNTS=/some/path flow CASE.DATA`.
+Setting it this way only affects that one command; it does not change your computer's settings permanently.

 ## Getting the scripts onto your computer